JackDougherty/jack-site/_pages/dataviz/index.md

 - No class (Trinity Day) and no quiz this week.

 ### Thur 14 Oct
 - Zoom meeting on Build Stage 2 with Hartford community partners, who have received progress reports.
-This session will be video recorded and portions may appear in a Trinity web post to describe our community learning process.
+Erica Crowley, Director of Community Learning at Trinity, will video record our session from different camera angles, and edited portions may appear in a Trinity web post to describe our process.
 - Read [CLJ Progress Report](https://bit.ly/2021-10-14-CLJ) and look for sections assigned to Nolan, Dom, Bonnie, Myri, TeddyW, Deric, TeddyK, Riley, Ifham, Greg
 - Read [Habitat Progress Report](https://bit.ly/2021-10-14-habitat) and look for sections assigned to Emma, Victoria, Nassar, Steven
 - Be prepared to give 30-second demos or summaries of your assigned sections, then pose questions and write notes directly on the page as Google Doc suggestions or comments.